 There are three types of private institutions:

-Foreign Universities in Malaysia work together with Malaysian institutions.
+Foreign universities in Malaysia are also considered private and they work together with Malaysian institutions.
 Malaysian students who study in these schools will get an international qualification without leaving the country.

 Currently, there are 11 Foreign Branch Campuses in Malaysia, with more than 100,000 international students from different countries.